 In 1945 and 1952 Stillman applied the current Johns Manville asphalt shingles to the sides of the home and roof.
 Phil and Linda Livoni removed much of the cat’s claw and creeping Virginia as owners from 1988-1996.
 The Livoni’s had the task of revamping the interior of the home.
 Phil went through the personal papers of Berry becoming an encyclopedia on this amazing man.
 Deborah and Daniel Schwartz owned the home from 1996-2001 and turned the upstairs maid’s room into a bathroom and did some electrical work.
 Schwartz sold to Bill Taylor in 2001.
 The Taylor’s did a great deal of interior work.
 They wainscoted the living room walls and covered the wooden fir-paneled ceiling in another layer of oak paneling.
 They closed off the pocket doors between the living room, entry and dining room.
 A garage was planned along with a landscape plan.

-The present owners Joe and Joanie Haid purchased the home in 2003 and deserve the honor of restoration of this classic home.
+The present owners purchased the home in 2003 and deserve the honor of restoration of this classic home.
 Coming from Elko, Nevada they built an architecturally pleasing garage, enlarged the kitchen, landscaped the property, installed 303 feet of iron fence, remodeled the master bedroom, refinished all the floors, purchased 45 solar panels and provided the pool and spa.
 The pineapple decorated ashlar-cut stone wall is now as good as or better than it appeared in 1899.
-The Redlands Area Historical Society is proud to present this Heritage Award to honor the memory of Dr. Samuel Stillman Berry and the extensive restoration work of the Haid family.
+The Redlands Area Historical Society is proud to present this Heritage Award to honor the memory of Dr. Samuel Stillman Berry and the extensive restoration work on the residence.

 Research by: Tom Atchley and Phil Livoni